-As legislations are introduced to address Climate Change, like reducing greenhouse gas emissions and a carbon offset credit system, OFA is calling on the Ontario government to consider ways to reduce the financial burden to Ontario farmers that will result from new rules like a legislated price on greenhouse gas emissions.
+As legislations are introduced to address climate change, like reducing greenhouse gas emissions and a carbon offset credit system, OFA is calling on the Ontario government to consider ways to reduce the financial burden to Ontario farmers that will result from new rules like a legislated price on greenhouse gas emissions.
 OFA recognizes the need to reduce greenhouse gas emissions, but a legislated increase to the cost of agriculture and food production to a price-taking, high risk industry is ill-advised.

 OFA is committed to working with the government and industry to ensure a new carbon offset credit system recognizes agriculture’s role in reducing greenhouse gas emissions and includes a flexible, realistic and simple path to agricultural offset credits from farmers.

-We believe a more effective approach would be to focus on promoting further emissions reductions through incentivising the adoption of beneficial management practices (BMPs), investing in the adaptation of precision agricultural technologies at multiple farm scales, and developing programs that recognise the environmental goods and services (EG&S) provided by farming activities.
+We believe that promoting further agricultural emissions reductions in the agricultural sector is best achieved through increasing the adoption of beneficial management practices (BMPs), extending equitable access to highspeed broadband internet, investing in the adaptation of precision agricultural technologies at multiple farm scales, and developing programs that incentivise enhancing the ecological goods and services (EG&S) provided by farming activities.